gelisam/hawk/doc/README.md

 3 4.0
 ```

-The output delimiters for words and lines are by default the same delimiters
+The output delimiters for fields and lines are by default the same delimiters
 used for the input.
-They can be changed using `--output-words-delim` and
+They can be changed using `--output-field-delim` and
-`--output-lines-delim`.
+`--output-line-delim`.

 ```bash
 > hawk -O' or ' '(True,False)'